-Once you have established your low-ignition landscape, it will need regular maintenance.
-Keep your low-ignition landscape effective by regular pruning, mowing, raking and removal of diseased, dying or dead materials.
+Once you have established your fire resistant landscape, it will need regular maintenance.
+Keep your landscape effective by regular pruning, mowing, raking and removal of diseased, dying or dead materials.
 Monitor your landscape for insects and disease and control as necessary.

 Zone 1—Clean and green

-This is where you will spend most of your time maintaining your low-ignition landscape.
+This is where you will spend most of your time maintaining your fire resistant landscape.
 Regular sweeping and raking will keep walkways, patios and planting beds free from flammable debris.
 Maintain plant materials by regular irrigation and removing spent flower heads and other dead or dying foliage several times throughout the growing season.

 In addition to this, make sure you:

 - Frequently remove needles and other debris from roofs and gutters of all structures.